aws-samples/sagemaker-ground-truth-label-training-data/README.md

 ![Click on Create Private Team](./images/1_4.png)

 5. Select 'Create Private Team with AWS Cognito'.
 Enter details for 'Team Details' and 'Email Addresses' sections.
+Ensure that you have access to the email address you provide.

 ![Enter details to Create Private Team](./images/1_5.png)